 The separate interest approach is most similar to the divorce process itself.
 The two individuals have separate control over their respective benefits without the ability to affect the other’s.
 Depending upon the QDRO language, the alternate payee may receive increases to the extent the participant receives them.
 These increases are divided and applied to the separate interests according to the QDRO.

-Shared Interest Division of a Retirement Account in Dallas and Fort Worth
+Shared Interest Division of a Retirement Account in Texas

 The shared interest approach to dividing a retirement account in a Texas divorce and QDRO does not establish a separate benefit for the alternate payee, rather the alternate payee shares in any payment made to the participant in accordance with the terms of the QDRO.
 Under the shared interest approach there is no benefit carved out and set aside for the alternate payee.
 Instead, when the participant retires and begins receiving his or her pension benefit, the plan administrator will pay the alternate payee a portion of each periodic payment for as long as the participant is alive and receiving payments.